Yasuo Fukuda: Early life

 Fukuda was born in Takasaki, Gunma, the eldest son of politician (later the 67th Prime Minister) Takeo Fukuda.
-He grew up in Setagaya, Tokyo, attending Azabu High School and graduating from Waseda University in 1959 with a degree in economics.
+He grew up in Tokyo, moving in September 1942 with his mother and younger brother to Nanjing, China, where his father was working as a fiscal policy adviser to the Wang Jingwei regime.
+Due to worsening conditions because of the war, the family left Nanjing after a few months and returned to Tokyo.
+The family later evacuated to Takasaki, returning to Tokyo after the surrender of Japan and settling in Setagaya.
+Fukuda completed his secondary education at Azabu High School and graduated from Waseda University in 1959 with a degree in economics.
 After university, he joined Maruzen Petroleum (now part of the Cosmo Oil Company).
 He was only minimally involved in politics over the next seventeen years, working his way up to section chief as a typical Japanese "salaryman".
-He was posted to the United States from 1962-64.
+He was posted to the United States from 1962 to 1964.
 While his father Takeo Fukuda was prime minister from 1976–78, Yasuo became a political secretary.
 From 1978 to 1989, he was a director of the Kinzai Institute for Financial Affairs, serving as a trustee from 1986 onward.